 In Genesis 9:27.

 God shall enlarge Japheth, and he shall dwell in the tents of Shem; and Canaan shall be his servant.The word for Tents here is Ophel and is definitely used of the Mishkan/Holy Tabernacle elsewhere.
 This can be seen as anticipating Romans 9-11 and Galatians talk of Gentiles being grafted unto Israel.
-That is good, I love the Adoption theme of The Bible.
+(I've seen a KJV only pastor use Genesis 10 to say "Gentiles" Biblically refers only to descendants of Japheth) That is good, I love the Adoption theme of The Bible.

 The Problem is how many, including some in the Hebrew Roots movements, tie that into British Israelism and Two House Theology.
 Seeing Ephraim and the Northern Kingdom become intermingled beyond distinction with the descendants of Japheth.
 Cimmerians linked to both Gomer and Omri, Scythians linked to both Magog and Israel, The Irish linked to Magog and Judah's son Zarah and later the House of David.
 And all of Britam's identifications.
 I do see some truth in plenty of that kind of stuff, but it also gets tied into Racist and Nationalist political agendas.